A friend of mine got in a crash last week. He had been telling me for months he was going to install the dash cam I gave him. He never did.

 This is the part most people do not understand until it is too late.

-It locks the timeline.
 The first thing an adjuster does is build a story.
 Where the cars were.
 Who hit who.
 What the driver was doing.
 A dash cam time-stamps every second of the lead-up.
 Speed.
 Lane position.
 Brake lights.
 Phone use.
 Time of day.
 The story they were going to build now has to match the footage.
 Most of the time, it cannot.

-It catches the things people do not realize they did.
 A driver who insists they did not run the light, until you watch them run the light.
 A passenger on the phone in the other car.
 A truck that was already braking before yours did.
 The video pulls in details no human eye is going to catch in real time.

-It changes how fast a case settles.
 Some of the cases I move quickly are cases where the video makes liability impossible to argue.
 The insurance company does the math, sees that a jury is going to watch this footage, and offers a real number sooner.
 Cases without video tend to drag.

-It preempts the liability fight before it starts.
 The intersection case I opened with is the cleanest version of this.
 Without footage, the other driver's story would have stood next to my client's, and the insurance companies would have taken her side.
 The dash cam ended the fight before it could start.
 The officer issued the tickets the same day.
 By the time the case landed on my desk, liability was no longer the question.

-It does not always help you.
 And I want to be honest about this.
 If the footage shows you doing something you should not have been doing, it shows that too.
 I would rather you have the video.
 The truth is the truth.
 But it is not a one-way tool.
 It is a record.

 A hit-and-run is the case where dash cam footage does the most work.